cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ### Consensus state

-The WASM consensus state tracks the timestamp (block time), `WASM Client code` specific fields and commitment root for all previously verified consensus states.
+The Wasm consensus state tracks the timestamp (block time), `Wasm Client code` specific fields and commitment root for all previously verified consensus states.
 `type` and `codeId` both are immutable.

 ```typescript